 When playing the nice girl (or guy), an emphasis on being easy to get along with and non-confrontational can often serve as barriers to asserting your knowledge and defending your ideas.
 Creating a poor image of yourself can hurt your confidence outside of the job, leave you mulling over your mistakes, and hoping you don’t repeat them elsewhere.
 Even if you recognize that this misstep resulted from your conscious decision to focus on other things besides your job, you can still slip into believing that you were truly incompetent in some way.

-Whether you’re a loner, ex-entrepreneur, or not, we all at some point have to present our knowledge and ideas to others, including at times when we may not feel it’s necessary.
+At some point, we all have to present our knowledge and ideas to others, including at times when we may not feel it’s necessary.
 Every social situation is an opportunity to let your knowledge shine and save you a night of regrets over things you could and should have said.
 Most of all, for your confidence going forward, being familiar with how to navigate social situations will prevent people from believing there are gaps in your intelligence and, therefore, abilities.